Poissonfish/iPat/user_manual.md

 <div style="page-break-after: always;"></div>
 <a name="num"></a>
 #### 2.3.3 Numeric
 * Genotype data, samples are recorded in rows.
-The header and sample names can be omitted:
+The header and sample names can be **omitted**:

 |taxa|marker 1|marker 2|marker 3|
 |:-:|:-:|:-:|:-:|